We will rise up as a community to work toward a safer, kinder world for us all

 The inherent equality and worth of all individuals.

-The strength and power of individuals to make their own life choices.
+The strength and power of individuals

 The right of every individual to a safe and just environment.